Plantation Garden, Norwich: History

-The garden, located on Earlham Road, was established 140 years ago in a 3 acre abandoned quarry by Henry Trevor, a Norwich shopkeeper.
+Trevor envisioned turning the land into a productive garden, and so it was established with great expense.
+He gave the garden Italian terraces, fountains, gravelled walks and a large Palm House, additionally employing gardeners led by head gardener George Woodhouse who lived on the site with his family.
 Over a period of 40 years, the gardens became a showpiece that featured terraces, water features and rockeries surrounded by a large fountain, all styled on Italian Renaissance designs.
 It once featured eight glasshouses.
 The design may have been influenced by the architect Edward Boardman, who worked for Trevor on other projects.
+The gardens were always open to public use, and Trevor welcomed holidaymakers.
+Charitable functions were also held in the gardens, as were Sunday school treats.

+Trevor died on 26 May 1897 after a stroke at 78 years of age; his funeral on 31 May began at the Plantation.
+J. H. Shakespeare gave an address here, and William Woodhouse, the head gardener, was one of five men to lead the cortège from the house and garden to the cemetery.
 After Trevor died in 1897, the gardens slowly became neglected.

-After falling into complete disrepair after the Second World War, the garden was abandoned.
-In 1980 the Plantation Garden Preservation Trust was established with the aim of rescuing and restoring the garden for the public.
+They fell into complete disrepair after World War II, and the garden was abandoned.

+The garden was rediscovered in 1980, and the Plantation Garden Preservation Trust was established with the aim of rescuing and restoring the garden for the public.
 The art historian Roy Strong is a patron of the trust.
 In April 2016, the garden was forced to close as a result of structural damage to the terrace wall, following the collapse of an old mining tunnel in Earlham Road.
 The garden reopened on 23 April 2016.
 After three sinkholes opened up near the garden, Norwich City Council arranged to carry out underground probing work at the site, which was planned for 31 January 2017.
 Entrances to the garden were sealed off on 28 January.
 After further safety tests the garden reopened to the public on 15 March 2017.